legendtkl/golangTools/README.md

+## Fuck Off Boring Work
-## We Should Avoid Repeating and Unchallenging Coding.
+We Should Avoid Repeating and Unchallenging Coding.
 Say No to this boring work, Let's generate the Code.

 ## Tool List